 One of the questions I get asked most is about vaccinations – which ones, when and how many.
 Exact requirements depend on your final route as well as existing health conditions, so get the final word from your doctor; this blog on vaccinations will steer you in the right direction.

 Visiting a new country can be a minefield of cultural faux pas.
-Sometimes what you’d consider usual behaviour at home can cause offence on the other side of the world; for more information, check out this blog.
+Sometimes what you’d consider usual behaviour at home can cause offence on the other side of the world!
+For more information, check out this blog.

-Public holidays in a foreign country can be fun but some, like Tet (Vietnamese New Year) can have quite an impact on your trip.
-Spread over a week, this lunar festival doesn’t have fixed dates, but usually occurs in the last two weeks of January / first two weeks of February.
+Public holidays in a foreign country can be fun – but some, like Tết (Vietnamese New Year), can have quite an impact on your trip.
+Spread over a week, this lunar festival doesn’t have fixed dates, but usually occurs in the last two weeks of January or the first two weeks of February.

 Much like Christmas in the West, Vietnam shuts down for this family-focused celebration, meaning all those tasty family-run restaurants won’t be open, colourful market stalls shut up shop, temples are packed, guides and drivers will be taking a well-earned rest and domestic airports will be busy with people visiting family across the country.

-If you need to travel at this time of year, stay at a beach resort to avoid your trip being negatively impacted.
+If you need to travel at this time of year, stay at a beach resort and you won’t even notice the closures.
 Alternatively, visit one of Vietnam’s neighbouring countries such as Cambodia or Laos, where the New Year is in April.

-Aside from Tet, Vietnam has other wonderful festivals you might find interesting, such as the biannual Hue arts festival, or the lantern festival in Hoi An.
+Aside from Tết, Vietnam has other wonderful festivals you might find interesting, such as the biannual Hue arts festival, or the lantern festival in Hoi An.
 You can read about some of our favourites here.

 Is it safe?

 Complimentary Wi-Fi internet access is available in almost all international standard hotels in Vietnam should you wish to bring laptops/tablets.
-There’s usually no access on boats or in remote homestays and lodge accommodation.
+There’s usually no access on boats or in remote homestays and lodge-style accommodation.

-Whether you still have questions, or are just about ready to book your Vietnam trip, drop our team of Southeast Asia experts a line.
+Whether you still have questions or you’re just about ready to book your Vietnam trip, drop our team of Southeast Asia experts a line.
 After some inspiration?
-Check out our Small Group Tours and Fully Tailored Journeys.
+Our Vietnam’s Greatest Hits itinerary a great place to start.